oktadev/okta-blog/_source/_posts/2022-09-21-angular-dependency-injection.md

 ### Configure providers with `useExisting`

 The `useExisting` option replaces the provider with a different provider already existing within the application.
 This option is a great use case for API narrowing, that is, decreasing the surface area of an API.
-Let's say your language learning application has an API that got out of hand.
+Let's say your language learning application has an API that's gotten out of hand.
 We'll call this API `LanguageTranslationService`, and it looks like this:

 ```ts
 @Injectable({